Day 26 - lots of ups/downs and no storms (30.0 miles)

 Miles: 30.0 miles

 Well it was another hard morning to get up.
-Actually I got up at 5:20am to pee but it was kind of cold so I went back in my sleeping bag and tried to sleep for a little while long.
+Actually I got up at 5:20am to pee but it was kind of cold so I went back in my sleeping bag and tried to sleep for a little while longer.
 Finally by 7am I got out of my tent and started my morning chores before packing up and hiking out.

 Everything was soaked from setting up in the rain last night.
 The rain only lasted about an hour but plenty of time to get my tent wet.
 Packing up wet gear is very fun.